After creating your monitor, use the monitor status page to view the status over time.

-The Status and History section reflect the query and state changes over time, while the Evaluation Graph represents the exact query behavior within the timeframe bracket on the history graph.
-The Evaluation Graph has a fixed zoomed window that corresponds to your monitor evaluation timesteps, to ensure the displayed points are aggregated correctly.
+The evaluation graph represents the exact query behavior within the timeframe bracket on the history graph.
+It has a fixed, zoomed window that corresponds to your monitor evaluation time steps to ensure the displayed points are aggregated correctly.
 Slide this bracket over the timeline to view previous monitor evaluation results: